SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_GridGraphTraversal.md

 ## Directed Acyclic Graphs (DAG)

 - The only type of graph that has a valid topological ordering is a Directed Acyclic Graph.
-    - To verify that your graph does not contain a cycle, you can use Tarjan’s strongly connected component algorithm to detect cycles.
+    - To verify that your graph does not contain a cycle, you can use Tarjan's strongly connected component algorithm to detect cycles.
 - Every tree has a topological ordering since they do not contain any cycles

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/d9b7cafd-a96a-46c1-9b91-01b896a9f39f/Untitled.png)